idaholab/Malcolm-Helm/README.md

 sudo chmod -R 777 /exports/malcolm/nfs-subdir-provisioner/
 ```

 Add a new line to the NFS server's `/etc/exports` with the base path of our newly created `/exports` directory and an optional network subnet filter.
-In the following example we limit NFS access to IP addresses within the `10.0.0.0/16` subnet.
+In the following example NFS access is limited to IP addresses within the `10.0.0.0/16` subnet.
 This can also be replaced with an asterisk `*` symbol to disable subnet filtering.

 ```
 /exports 10.0.0.0/255.255.0.0(rw,sync,insecure,no_root_squash,no_subtree_check,crossmnt)
 ```

-Finally, apply the NFS configuration changes with the exportfs command
+Finally, apply the NFS configuration changes with the `exportfs` command:

 ```bash
 $ sudo exportfs -av
 exporting 10.0.0.0/255.255.0.0:/exports
 ```

-Optionally, we can verify the exported directory by querying the NFS server with `showmount`.
+Verify the exported directory by querying the NFS server with `showmount`.

 ```bash
 $ usr/sbin/showmount -e nfsserver.malcolm.local